 Indian Country Business and Finance

-In getting deals and projects done in Indian Country — whether as a tribe or tribal enterprise, or as a business or corporate client — a firm comprehension of both Indian law and in business and financial law is essential.
-Our American Indian/Native American lawyers and business teams strive to collaborate to provide the skilled legal services necessary from each discipline to our Indian Country business clients.
+Get deals and projects done in Indian country — whether as a tribe, a tribal enterprise, or as a business or corporate client — requires a firm comprehension of both Indian law and business and financial law.
+Our American Indian/Native American lawyers have an in-depth knowledge of Indian law combined with a great deal of business knowledge and expertise.
+Adding to that strength, they can easily rely on the specialized expertise of the world-class Conner & Winters business teams from each discipline to provide the creative and well-crafted solutions for tribal and corporate clients.

 - A major casino and resort project, in which our securities, financial, construction, and Indian law attorneys served as issuer’s counsel for raising almost $300 million in high-yield bonds on Wall Street